Written originally for Hitched.co.uk, this article is for anyone giving a wedding speech!

 Delivery and Presentation

 People often ask whether they should learn their speech off by heart, read it off the page, or reduce it to bullet points?
+(We cover this and a number of other public speaking nightmares here).

 The risk of delivering from memory is obvious.
 Furthermore, it might well come off as flat, because your main concern will be remembering the lines!
 It’s an unnecessary measure that won’t help you on the big day.